chipsalliance/firrtl-spec/spec.md

 ## Enum Expressions

-An enumeration can be constructed by specifying the variant tag, an optional data value expression, and a return type specifier.
+An enumeration can be constructed by specifying the variant tag, a data value expression, and a return type specifier.
+The data value expression may be omitted when the data type is `UInt<0>(0)`, where it is implicitly defined to be `UInt<0>(0)`.

 ``` firrtl
 #a : [#a, #b, #c]